asottile/dockerfile/README.md

 the Dockerfile.
 Possible exceptions:
 - `dockerfile.GoIOError`: The file could not be opened.
-- `dockerfile.ParseError`: The Dockerfile was not parseable.
+- `dockerfile.GoParseError`: The Dockerfile was not parseable.

 ```python
 >>> pprint.pprint(dockerfile.parse_file('testfiles/Dockerfile.ok'))